 This brings me to the second post that hit my inbox.
 It included an infographic, published by Vistage, with the results of their small business CEO survey.
 CEO’s are growing optimistic about the economy and they expect to increase their company revenue in the next year.

 The majority of that percentage use social media to increase brand awareness (tier one of Brooke’s three-tier conversion model).
-Other uses include new business development, recruiting and networking.
+Other uses include new business development, recruiting and protecting said new employees with the help from an expert like this workers compensation attorney.
 Clearly, business development does not work alone, thus the need for an overarching marketing plan that includes business development – both F2F and online/social marketing efforts.

 Recruiting may sound surprising, but 54 percent of those surveyed encourage their employees to be active on social media to help build the company’s brand.
 It’s a well-known fact that prospective candidates value what current employees are saying about the company before making an employment decision (Hello, Glassdoor)!
 So, YES!
 Employees are your best brand advocates and they should make up a portion of your Alpha Audience.

 Networking is the activity that I believe aligns most with social media marketing.
 In fact, I would consider it a metaphor for social media.
 Perhaps, by attending a networking event, you were looking for new people who could have an interest in your product or service (awareness/tier 1).
 Perhaps you want to stay top of mind or simply talk with your prospects or customers (engagement/tier 2).
 Perhaps someone has an interest in your offerings or would like refer business to you (lead/tier 3).